IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp_impl.md

 To provide access to the file handling capabilities of the `libassp`, we implemented two C interface functions called `getDObj2()` (where `2` is simply used as a function version marker) and `writeDObj()`.
 These functions use `libassp`'s `asspFOpen()`, `asspFFill()`, `asspFWrite()` and `asspFClose()` function to read and write files supported by the `libassp` from and to files on disk into R. The public API functions `read.AsspDataObj()` and `write.AsspDataObj()` are the R wrapper functions around `getDObj2()` and `writeDObj()`.

 To be able to access some of `libassp`'s internal variables further wrapper functions were implemented.
 It was necessary to have access to these variables to be able to perform adequate parameter checks in various functions.
-R Example \@ref(rexample:wrassp-cInfoFuncs) shows these functions.
+The R code snippet below shows these functions.